 Highly Pigmented Encaustic Paints

-It is less expensive to make your own encaustic paints than to buy the commercially available paints but ready-made encaustic paints are much more highly pigmented than what I can mix with oil paints.
+It is less expensive to make your own encaustic paints than to buy the commercially available paints but ready-made encaustic paints are much more highly pigmented than what you can mix with oil paints.
 When you’re mixing oil paint into your own clear encaustic medium, do not add more than 25% paint to 75% medium or you will end up with a soft wax that won’t harden.
 As Kama encaustic paints are so highly pigmented I can break off a piece of their paints and add it to my own 5:1 ratio encaustic medium to make a rich pigmented paint that will go farther.